 Baltimore Breathwork is a hybrid of both breathwork and sound healing.
 Sound healing uses crystal sound bowls, rattles, tuning forks, and chimes to realign the mind, body, and soul.
 Breathwork is a powerful, active meditation technique for self-healing.
 This particular breathing pattern moves stuck energy, and bypasses the thinking mind while opening the heart.
 This is a powerful tool for processing unresolved emotions.
-Most people leave sessions feeling lighter, more clear about decisions they need to make, and grounded.
+Most people leave sessions feeling lighter, and more connected to their authentic self.

 The breathwork is an active breath through the mouth, not the nose.
-We breathe while listening to a dynamic playlist which each song chosen to be the right fit that includes indie, rock-n-roll, soul, and sometimes even classic punk music.
+Students breathe while listening to a dynamic playlist.
+Liz chooses each song carefully with a penchant for using rock-n-roll, soul, and even classic punk music with just the right placement in the mix.
+Class is very much a musical healing journey.
 During the second portion of class the music slows down and attendees bathe in the vibrational energy of the sound bath.
-Attendees often experience some euphoria afterwards like a runner's high.
+Participants often experience some euphoria afterwards like a runner's high.

-David Elliott style breathwork is a super powerful way to help out the sympathetic nervous system.
+Baltimore Breathwork is a super powerful way to help out the sympathetic nervous system.
 The more a person works with the breath, the more his/her energy will move and release blocks.
-At a Baltimore Breathwork group session attendees use the breath as a tool to support their own emotional healing or relaxation in a supportive environment.
+At a Baltimore Breathwork group session everyone uses the breath as a tool to support his/her own emotional healing or relaxation in a supportive environment.
 Some come to a session with an intention to dig deep and move stuck energy while others drop-in to unwind after a difficult week.
 Those with a regular practice report that they are less fatigued, less stressed out and more capable of connecting with their higher self.
-This method of Breathwork is powerful— it can help to heal old stuff that could otherwise holding you back from feeling great reaching goals.
+This method of Breathwork is powerful— it can help to heal old stuff that could otherwise hold you back from feeling great and reaching your goals.
 Some people come because they feel a connection to spirit during the practice--whatever that means to them individually.
+Breathwork can be a door into the mystical.
+For others it's secular.
+What it means to you is personal and private--but we can feel safe to have use the energy of the group to manifest joy.

 The formula is a 3-step process of pranayama breathing that lasts for about 30 minutes while listening to an eclectic soundtrack.
 The first breath is deep into your belly where most of your energy is stuck.
 Without exhaling you inhale a second time high up into the chest.
 This brings the energy from the low belly up through the heart to the top of the lungs.
 You then exhale through the mouth and continue a steady rhythm.
-During your breathing you will lie flat on a yoga mat covered, if desired, by a blanket.
-We may scream or laugh to raise the intensity mid-way through the experience.
-The second half of our group is comprised of both a sound bath and period of relaxation.
+During your breathing you will lie on a yoga mat covered, if desired, by a blanket.
+In a typical class, we may scream or laugh to raise the intensity mid-way through the experience.
+The second half of our session is comprised of both a sound bath and period of relaxation.
 The intention is that you leave the session lighter and empowered.
+Not every class includes sound healing, but most do.

 I am so happy that I stumbled upon this practice 6 months ago.
 I always leave class feeling lighter, more grounded, and positive.
 It's the one hour a week I am able to commit 100% of my attention to myself.
 Recently I took a break from the practice after attending regularly for months (life gets in the way).
 I was finally able to attend another session and when I left I felt like myself for the first time in months!
 I was able to rid myself of the negative energy I didn't even know I had built up.